Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 set.seed(7) ex_cv_ridge <- cv.glmnet(x, y, alpha = 0, nfolds = 10) ex_ridge_err <- ex_cv_ridge$cvm[ex_cv_ridge$lambda == ex_cv_ridge$lambda.min] ex_lasso_err <- cv_lasso$cvm[cv_lasso$lambda == cv_lasso$lambda.min] round(c(ridge_cv = ex_ridge_err, lasso_cv = ex_lasso_err), 2) #> ridge_cv lasso_cv #> 24.71 23.52

-Explanation: $cvm is the vector of cross-validated errors for each lambda.
-Indexing it at lambda.min returns the minimum, which is the score each method would earn on held-out data.
+Explanation: $cvm is the vector of cross-validated errors, one per lambda.
+Indexing it at the position of lambda.min returns the minimum error, which is the score each method would earn on held-out data.

-When should you use Ridge, Lasso, or Elastic Net?
+When should you choose Ridge, Lasso, or Elastic Net?

 Quick decision tree for picking a penalty.